 For the download of this figure in the VG-PDF format, see AEX50-7N.PDF.

 Also if the display image for example appears under or over exposed, then the gamma slider can usually produce an ergonomic output.
-The output values rgb* = 0 0 0 for Black N and rgb* = 1 1 1 for White W are not changed by the slider, only all values between 0 and 1.
-However, if the rgb* values of black and white are NOT 0 and 1, then the values change.
+The output values rgb* = 0 0 0 for Black N and rgb* = 1 1 1 for White W are not changed by any gamma value, only all values between 0 and 1.

 Section AECI.HTM shows, how to normalise images in the case of under or over exposure.

 Figure 5: 16 times the same test chart AE49 according to ISO 9241-306 with 1080 colours